MarkEddy001/Python-Projects/README.md

 ## About

-- This repository will be reponsible for hosting all my Python projects from scratch to advanced projects😉
+- This repository will be responsible for hosting all my Python projects from scratch to advanced projects😉

 ## Features